Boletus subvelutipes

 Boletus subvelutipes, commonly known as the red-mouth bolete, is a bolete fungus in the family Boletaceae.
+The fruit bodies (mushrooms) have a brown to reddish-brown cap, bright yellow cap flesh, and a stem covered by furfuraceous to punctate ornamentation and dark red hairs at the base.
+The mushroom rapidly stains blue when sliced or bruised.

 It is found in Asia and North America, where it fruits on the ground in a mycorrhizal association with both deciduous and coniferous trees.
-Its fruit bodies (mushrooms) have a brown to reddish-brown cap, bright yellow cap flesh, and a stem covered by furfuraceous to punctate ornamentation and dark red hairs at the base.
-Its flesh instantly stains blue when cut, but slowly fades to white.
-The fruit bodies are poisonous, and produce symptoms of gastrointestinal distress if consumed.
+The fruit bodies are poisonous, causing gastroenteritis-like symptoms if consumed.

 Taxonomy

 The species was originally described by American mycologist Charles Horton Peck in 1889 from specimens collected in Saratoga, New York.
 In 1947 Rolf Singer described form glabripes from specimens he collected in Alachua County, Gainesville, Florida.
 Synonyms include names resulting from generic transfers to the genera Suillus by Otto Kuntze in 1888, and to Suillelus by William Alphonso Murrill in 1948.

 The mushroom is commonly known as the "red-mouth bolete".
 In his original description, Peck called it the "velvety-stemmed bolete".